On the Mass-Conserving Allen-Cahn Approximation for Incompressible Binary Fluids: Introduction

+The fundamental feature of the Diffuse Interface method lies in the connection between the systems \eqref{FB}-\eqref{Y-L} and \eqref{Complex}.
+After rescaling the capillary tensor and the free energy by a parameter $\varepsilon>0$ (that is proportional to the thickness of the diffuse interface), it is possible to show the convergence of \eqref{Complex} to \eqref{FB}-\eqref{Y-L} in a suitable sense as $\varepsilon \to 0^+$, i.e., the sharp interface limit.
+In particular, we have the convergence of the (Helmholtz) free energy $\int_{\Omega} \left[(\varepsilon/2) |\nabla \phi|^2 + \varepsilon^{-1}\Psi(\phi)\right] \d x$ to the area functional $\mathcal{H}^{d-1}(\Gamma)$ (see e.g., \cite{Modica}), and the convergence of the stress tensor

+for some suitable test function $\vv$, where the limit integral corresponds to the weak formulation of \eqref{Y-L} with $\sigma$ depending on the so-called optimal diffuse interface profile.
+We refer to, for instance, \cite{AL2018} for a rigorous proof on the convergence for a Stokes-Allen-Cahn system with a positive, $\varepsilon$-independent mobility $m$ for sufficiently small times and for well-prepared initial data.
+However, it is worth mentioning that the convergence in \eqref{DCF} to the mean curvature functional does not hold when $\Delta_{\text{diss}}\equiv 0$ (i.e., a pure transport equation for $\phi$) or when the $\varepsilon$-dependent mobility $m(\varepsilon)$ tends to zero ``too fast" as $\varepsilon\to 0^+$, e.g., $m(\varepsilon)=m_0\varepsilon^\theta$ $(\theta>2)$, see \cite{A2022, AL2014, AS2016} for detailed discussions.
+Roughly speaking, the pure transport equation (i.e., the lack of the diffusive part compared to the Allen-Cahn or Cahn-Hilliard models) destroys the right shape of the diffuse interface in the normal direction.
+This also motivates the study of the diffusive model \eqref{Complex} with \eqref{MAC} or \eqref{CH}.

-In this work, we study a Diffuse Interface model that has been recently derived in \cite[Part I, Chap.2, 4.2.1]{GKL2018}.
-It accounts for unmatched densities and viscosities of the fluids, as well as dissipation due to interface mixing.
-The dynamics of $\phi$ is described through the following modification of the transport equation
+In this paper, we first analyze a Diffuse Interface model for incompressible two-phase viscous fluids that extends the hydrodynamic system recently derived in \cite{JLL2017} (see also \cite[Part I, Chapter 2, Section 4.2.1]{GKL2018}).
+It accounts for the general situation with unmatched fluid densities and viscosities.
+The resulting Navier-Stokes-Allen-Cahn (NSAC for short) system reads as follows